allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 H3 - Other than proline, most substitutions improve fitness

-Minimal clustering dendrogram and profile dendrogram are the same.
+Minimal clustering dendrogram and profile dendrogram are the same

 ## I - Isoleucine

+I1 - Intolerant towards charged and polar residues, and proline.
+Tolerates hydrophobic substitutions

+I2 - Highly selective, most tolerant to valine, leucine and methionine

+I3 - Nonselective

+I4 - Selective against negative charge and proline only

+I5 - Selective against charged residues (both positive and negative), but not polar.

 ## K - Lysine